spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

   with the options above [band, channel, grating, filter] to fully control the type of IFU cubes to make.

-  - ``output_type = band`` is the default mode for calspec2 and creates IFU cubes containing only one band (channel/sub-channel or  grating/filter combination).
+  - ``output_type = band`` is the default mode for calspec3 and creates IFU cubes containing only one band (channel/sub-channel for MIRI or grating/filter combination for NIRSpec).

-  - ``output_type = channel`` combines all the MIRI channels in the data or set by the channel option into a single IFU cube.
+  - ``output_type = channel`` creates a single IFU cube from each unique channel of MIRI data (or just those channels set by the 'channel' option).

   - ``output_type = grating`` combines all the gratings in the NIRSpec data or set by the grating option into a single IFU cube.

-  - ``output_type = multi`` combines data  into a single "uber" IFU cube, this the default mode for calspec3.
+  - ``output_type = multi`` combines data  into a single "uber" IFU cube, this the default mode for calspec2.
 If in addition, channel, band, grating, or filter are also set, then only the data set by those parameters will be combined into an "uber" cube.